Echinacea is a herb that grows wild in parts of North America. In Europe people use it as a herbal supplement.

 - skin reactions (redness, itchiness and swelling) – these are more common in children

-There is also a very rare chance of a serious allergic reaction to echinacea.
+There is also a rare chance of a serious allergic reaction to echinacea.

-It is not clear how echinacea works.
-There is some laboratory research to suggest that echinacea can boost the development of different types of cells in the immune system.
-And some compounds found in echinacea may help to decrease inflammation, and kill bacteria and viruses.
+Some laboratory research says echinacea can boost different types of immune cells.
+It also says that it can decrease inflammation and kill bacteria and viruses.
 But human trials haven’t been able to prove this.

 There is no scientific evidence to show that echinacea can help treat, prevent or cure cancer in any way.